 Throughout this election cycle, I have been intently focused on these three realities.
 As we quickly approach November 8 and I hear my students talking about the nominees and issues on the table, I have become more and more convicted to make a plea for teachers to empower educated voters.
 I know treading the polarizing waters of politics at school is no easy task but for the sake of our nation, we must push forward and teach kids how to be educated and informed voters.

 Before we get to the ideas on how we can teach kids to be educated voters, let's look at what it means (IMO) to be an educated voter:

-- Educated voters think critically and researches all candidates and vote based on logical and reason.
-As opposed to voting based on biased, one-sided information, emotion and hype.
+- Educated voters think critically and research all candidates and vote based on logic and reason.
+As opposed to voting based on biased, one-sided information, emotion, and hype.

 With this understanding of educated voters in mind, let's look at five ways teachers can empower students to be educated voters!